-I’m used to insurance companies declining to pay a consultation charge submitted on behalf of an Orthopaedic Surgeon that occurs within 10 days of a surgical episode.
+I’m used to insurance companies declining to pay a consultation charge for an Orthopaedic Surgeon within 10 days of surgery.

-The reality however is that this does not impact solely on Orthopods.
+The reality is that this does not impact only on Orthopods.

-If on the other hand there were medical reasons, then it is possible for the invoice to be submitted.
-But how?
+If on the other hand there were medical reasons, then it is possible.

 But what does throw me completely is when it is an initial consultation that has been declined because: